 This strategy, called task analysis, ensures clear instruction by explicitly teaching each unit of knowledge in a step-by-step manner, rather than assuming prior understanding.
 Educators often provide scaffolding support, which becomes gradually less necessary as students grow more proficient.
 Such a method enables a systematic progression, aiding students in developing the capacity to handle more complex thinking tasks over time.

-During modeling, addressing misunderstandings with corrective strategies solidifies comprehension.
-Teachers demonstrate problem-solving techniques, fostering students' critical-thinking skills.
+During modelling, addressing misunderstandings with corrective strategies solidifies comprehension.
+Teachers demonstrate problem-solving techniques, encouraging students' critical-thinking skills.
 Utilizing consistent language ensures students grasp concepts and replicate learned skills.
-Thus, modeling offers students an opportunity to watch, understand, and then independently apply new knowledge with increased confidence.
+Thus, modelling offers students an opportunity to watch, understand, and then independently apply new knowledge with increased confidence.

-Guided practice is a crucial phase in explicit instruction, providing a bridge from modeling to independent work.
+Guided practise is a crucial phase in explicit instruction, providing a bridge from modelling to independent work.
 Here, teachers and students tackle problems together, with teachers offering guidance through cues and hints.
 This interaction allows students to connect new knowledge with previous learning.
 Feedback, both affirmative and corrective, is given promptly to help students refine their understanding.

-Once students accurately demonstrate mastery during guided practice, they transition to independent practice.
+Once students accurately demonstrate mastery during guided practise, they transition to independent practise.
 This phase provides opportunities for students to build fluency without relying on teacher prompts.
 It marks a crucial time for students to demonstrate understanding and consolidate their skills.
 Teachers monitor students' progress by assessing their ability to use these skills independently.

 Any difficulties detected during this stage highlight areas that may require reteaching.
 Continuous feedback remains necessary, ensuring reinforcement of skills or adjustments where needed.
-Independent practice, therefore, fosters an environment where students can confidently apply and enhance their knowledge autonomously.
+Independent practise, therefore, creates an environment where students can confidently apply and enhance their knowledge autonomously.

 Explicit instruction in the Classroom